diannedejesus/debt_tracker/readme.md

 - verify how secure a chosen password is.
 - have user section of header display a name and not the whole email.
 - have identifier for admin account instead of name
+- set limits for dates that are entered

 <!-- NOTES
 Account Creation & Login